victorths/conduit/conduit/doc/source/docs/deploy/deploy_local.md

-# Deploying an Conduit Application on a Local Machine
+# Deploying a Conduit Application on a Local Machine

 For other deployment options, see [Deploying Conduit Applications]().

 ## Purpose

-To run a local development version of an Conduit application with persistent storage.
-This is useful when developing client applications with an Conduit application.
+To run a local development version of a Conduit application with persistent storage.
+This is useful when developing client applications with a Conduit application.
 Make sure to also read [Testing Conduit Applications]().

 ## Prerequisites